gfx-rs/gfx-rs.github.io/_posts/2016-09-14-programming-model.md

 Last-gen APIs (such as OpenGL and Dx11) suffered from the limited multi-threading capabilities, because you could only render in one thread that owned the graphics context.
 The CPU rendering overhead thus would often become the bottleneck of applications, reducing the number of draw calls sent through the pipeline.

 This issue has been properly addressed by all of the current-gen APIs (Dx12, Vulkan, etc) - they introduced the concept of a command buffer that can be filled up independently of the rendering context.
 Conceptually, a command buffer is an opaque object that is optimized for direct execution on your graphics hardware (it's not portable, much like the machine code).
-The idea is - you can populate multiple command buffers on multiple threads simoultaneously, and then only "submit" them to the single graphics queue that would execute them on the hardware.
+The idea is - you can populate multiple command buffers on multiple threads simultaneously, and then only "submit" them to the single graphics queue that would execute them on the hardware.
 Obviously, the concept complicates programming a bit.
 In exchange, it allows multi-threading your renderer and thus drawing many more objects on screen.

 GFX functions the same way.
 We have the abstract command buffer trait implemented by the backends, and we wrap them into `gfx::Encoder` objects, which have methods for drawing as well as updating the buffers/textures.
 Once you are ready to execute the encoded commands, you need to pass it to `gfx::Device` for submission.
 If the commands are encoded on a different thread, you may use channels or sharing to coordinate the submission.